HabitatFramework/UserGuide/preface/preface.rst

 * Have qualifications, certified training or equivalent experience in managing databases using that system.
 * Have certified training or equivalent experience in advanced features of the relevant GIS software, including defining, joining and exporting layers and creating spatial and attribute indexes.

-A technical guide is also available on ReadTheDocs at `readthedocs.org/projects/hlutool-technicalguide <https://readthedocs.org/projects/hlutool-technicalguide/>`_ for those of a more 'techie' nature with details on how to install, configure, maintain and upgrade the HLU Tool and associated relational database.
+A technical guide is also available on ReadTheDocs at `readthedocs.org/projects/hlutool-technicalguide <https://readthedocs.org/projects/hlutool-technicalguide/>`_ for those of a more 'technical' disposition with details on how to install, configure, maintain and upgrade the HLU Tool and associated relational database.

 Reading Guide